 Today’s Post by Joe Farace

-That was the text on a wallpaper image that was available from the first generation of this website and blog.
+The title of today’s post originally appeared in the text that for a wallpaper image that was available for download from the first generation of this website and blog.
 And while I am not alone in my disdain for these vehicles, it wasn’t always that way.

-Back in 1984, Chrysler (or whateverthehell they called themselves at the time) my wife and I saw a pre-production Dodge Caravan doing high altitude testing on I-70 near Vail, Colorado and we liked what we saw.
-We were driving a Subaru 4×4 station wagon and the thought of having all that space for our photo gear was appealing, much more so than a standard full-size van.
-But all that changed after the Caravan was launched and minivans became the default mommy-mobile.
+Back in 1984, Chrysler (or whateverthehell they called themselves at the time) my wife and I saw a pre-production Dodge Caravan doing high altitude testing while driving on I-70 near Vail, Colorado and we liked what we saw.
+At the time, we were driving a Subaru 4×4 station wagon and the thought of having all that space for hauling our studio’s photo gear was appealing, much more so than a standard full-size van.
+But all that changed after the Caravan was launched and subsequent generations of minivans quickly became the default mommy-mobile.

-It seems as soon a baby arrived in a family, the couple raced down to the dealer and bought a minivan because that’s what they thought they were supposed to do having been indoctrinated by smiling families and their dogs in TV commercials.
-In the 1960’s when my daughter was born, we owned a first-generation Plymouth Barracuda.
-With its fold down seat and folding trunk partition storage space was copious and the car had a sense of style (at least to us) and we never, ever thought, “Oh we need a truck to drive our young daughter around.”
+It seemed like as soon a baby arrived in a family, the couple raced down to a car dealership and bought a minivan because that’s what they thought they were supposed to do having been indoctrinated by the happy, smiling families and their dogs in TV commercials for minivans.
+Flashback to the 1960’s when my daughter was born and I owned a first-generation 1964 Plymouth Barracuda.
+With its fold down seat and folding trunk partition the available storage space was copious and the car had a sense of style (at least to me) and I never, ever thought, “Oh I need a truck to drive our young daughter around.”

-Instead the obvious alternative was a station wagon.
-Nowadays station wagons, along with hatchbacks, seem to be anathema to Americans, yet Europeans buy them in equal numbers to sedans.
-Other than Subaru, no Japanese maker still offers wagons, while most European car companies do.
-Instead of a Mercedes CLA sedan, I wanted to buy the CLS wagon.
-But couldn’t.
-Instead Americans are only offered the smaller—yes, there’s less room—GLA crossover.
+The obvious alternative to a minivan is a station wagon.
+Nowadays station wagons, along with hatchbacks, seem to be anathema to most Americans, yet Europeans buy them in equal numbers to sedans.
+Other than Subaru, no Japanese maker, that I know of, still offers wagons, while most European car companies still do.
+Instead of my (now sold) Mercedes CLA sedan, I really wanted to buy the company’s CLS wagon.
+But I couldn’t because Mercedes did not sell the wagon version (pictured aove) in the USA.
+Instead Americans were only offered the smaller—yes, there’s less room—GLA crossover that is, nevertheless immensely popular.
 Hey it’s a nice little truck but if you need more room, why do I need to buy a bigger SUV?